gigs1491/gigs1491/Readme.md

 ### Thanks for stopping by!
-I’m a backend developer who's into a full-time career.
+I’m a backend developer who's into a full-time job.
 Being a backend engineer allows me develop client-facing apps and websites with cutting edge backend support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimization and also promising technologies like Java, NodeJS and AWS.